Lechatroger/microbit_BLE_services_nodes/README.md

-# DRAFT IN PROGRESS!
-Node-RED functions for microbit Bluetooth Low Energy services
+# Node-RED nodes for microbit Bluetooth Low Energy services

 One Paragraph of project description goes here